Educational Specialist Areas (Master of Science)

 Through the MS in Educational Specialist Areas program, you’ll develop the advanced skills and experience to become a highly effective leader in education.

-To help you achieve your goals, the program offers four areas of specialization.
-You must complete two of the four tracks for a total of 36 credit hours to earn your Master of Science in Educational Specialist Areas.
+To help you achieve your goals, the program offers five areas of specialization.
+You must complete two of the five tracks for a total of 36 credit hours to earn your Master of Science in Educational Specialist Areas.

 - Early Childhood Education — Learn to transform your classroom into a healthy, respectful, supportive and challenging environment for pre-K aged children.
 This specialization also leads to an endorsement from the state of Nebraska.
 You will also earn a graduate certificate in Early Childhood Education.